Samsung/tizen-docs/docs/application/dotnet/guides/app-management/app-manager.md

     For installed (but not necessarily running) applications, you can retrieve information with the [Tizen.Applications.ApplicationInfo](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.ApplicationInfo.html) class.
 You can also [retrieve information through a filter](#filter) with the [Tizen.Applications.ApplicationInfoFilter](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.ApplicationInfoFilter.html) class.

--   Getting information on current applications
+-   Getting information on the current application

-    For current applications, you can retrieve information [manage the current application information](#manage_current) with the [Tizen.Applications](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.Application.html) class.
+    For current applications, you can retrieve information using the [Tizen.Applications](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.Application.html) class.
+You can use the retrieved information to [manage the current application](#manage_current).

 Iterator methods are used to travel through a list of applications.
 The `GetRunningApplicationsAsync()` method of the `Tizen.Applications.ApplicationManager` class is used for running applications and the `GetInstalledApplicationsAsync()` method is used for installed applications.